CareSource vs. UnitedHealthcare (UHC)

 Both CareSource and UHC maintain A+ ratings with the Better Business Bureau.
 However, UHC maintains high ratings of its own with an AA- rating with Fitch Ratings, an A1 rating with Moody’s and an A ratings with AM Best.

 Each year, the Centers for Medicare and Medicaid Services (CMS) rates the quality of each carrier’s Medicare plans.
-In 2021, UHC received 4.5 stars out of a possible five stars.
-CareSource Medicare plans received a 2.5-star rating.
+In 2023, UHC received an overall rating of 4.28 stars out of a possible five stars.
+CareSource Medicare plans are not as highly rated and received just a 2.5-star rating in 2021.

 Is a CareSource or UnitedHealthcare Medicare Plan Right for You?